-Drainage System Revenue Bond Resolution.
+Drainage System Revenue Bond Resolution (the Resolution).

-The 1993 Resolution and its supplements require MSD to provide "available revenues", as defined in the Resolution, sufficient to pay 110% of each year's "accregate net debt service" on Revenue Bonds and 100% of "operating expenses".
+The 1993 Resolution and its supplements require MSD to provide "available revenues", as defined in the Resolution, sufficient to pay 110% of each year's "aggregate net debt service" on Revenue Bonds and 100% of "operating expenses".
 "Available revenues," as used only for purposes of the Resolution, means all revenues and other amounts received by MSD and pledged as security for payment of bonds issued pursuant to the Resolution, but exclude any interest income which is capitalized in accordance with generally accepted accounting principles.
 "Operating expenses" include all reasonable, ordinary, usual or necessary current expenses of maintenance, repair and operation determined in accordance with generally accepted accounting principles and the enterprise basis of accounting.
 "Operating expenses" do not include reserves for extraordinary maintenance and repair, or administrative and engineering expenses of MSD which are necessary or incidental to capital improvements for which debt has been issued and which may be paid from proceeds of such debt.
-"Aggregate net debt service" is aggregate debt service on all bonds issued pursuant to the Resolution (in FY 2009, all of MSD's outstanding debt), excluding (i) interest expense which, in accordance with generally accepted accounting principles, is capitalized and which may be paid from the proceeds of debt and (ii) other amounts, if any, available or expected to be available in the ordinary course for payment of debt service.
-MSD's debt service coverage, calculated on the foregoing basis, was 133% in 2009 and 126% in 2008.
+"Aggregate net debt service" is aggregate debt service on all bonds issued pursuant to the Resolution, excluding (i) interest expense which, in accordance with generally accepted accounting principles, is capitalized and which may be paid from the proceeds of debt and (ii) other amounts, if any, available or expected to be available in the ordinary course for payment of debt service.
+MSD's debt service coverage, calculated on the foregoing basis, was 170% in 2010 and 133% in 2009.